Chandankohar/Employe_Attendance_Mark_And_Report/README.md

 RANGE=0.001  //IT INDICATE 1 METER RANGE\
 WIFI_SSID='YOUR WIFI SSID'\
 PORT=4000\
-WIFI_MODE='YOUR WIFI MODE'  // you get your wifi mode after npm install and run the following code by creating any file like abc.js and put the given code into this file and run by: node abc.js:\
+WIFI_MODE='YOUR WIFI MODE'  // you get your wifi mode after npm install and run  by: node server/checkmode.js:

-const wifi = require("node-wifi");\

-wifi.init({ iface: null });\
-const currentConnections = await wifi.getCurrentConnections();\
-console.log(currentConnections)\

-you can gate WIFI_MODE in console
+### `npm install`

 ### `npm start`
 Runs the backend